TexasInstruments/enet-firmware/internal_docs/doxygen/content_pages/datasheet/06000_ethfw_datasheet.md

         Time elapsed from main() till L2 switching is active.
         - Board and clocks initialization.
         - CPSW has been initialized.
-        - MAC ports have been opened.
+        - One MAC port have been opened (MAC-to-MAC connection).
         - ALE has been configured to route packets at Layer-2.
-        - Two MAC ports are linked.
+        - Two MAC ports are linked (MAC-to-MAC connection).

-        The time reported here is for an equivalent of a MAC-to-MAC link, where PHY driver state machine is bypassed.
     </td>
-    <td>535 ms</td>
   </tr>
   <tr>
     <td>Host port ready for RX/TX</td>